TEAM-AAAAAAAAAAAAAAAA/RTYPE/README.md

 # R-Type
 [![Build](https://github.com/TEAM-AAAAAAAAAAAAAAAA/RTYPE/actions/workflows/ci.yml/badge.svg)](https://github.com/TEAM-AAAAAAAAAAAAAAAA/RTYPE/actions/workflows/ci.yml)

-This project aims to recreate the R-Type game and add a multiplayer mode to it. we had to implement a multi-threaded server and a graphical client in SFML.
+This project aims to recreate the R-Type game and add a multiplayer mode to it.
+We had to implement a multi-threaded server and a graphical client in SFML.

 ## Before continuing...